rudsvar/Lambada/README.md

 * Lambda abstractions
 * Application of lambda abstractions on values
 * Evaluation of expressions
-* Lists and tuples, in Lambada or host language?
+* Data types like lists, tuples and records
+* Type checking

 ### Ideas
 * A way of printing values?